Saturday, 29 November 2025

 “So the scroll of the prophet Isaiah was handed him, and he opened the scroll and found the place where it was written: The Spirit of the Lord is upon me, because he anointed me to declare good news to the poor…”

-As we know, we can’t automatically assume that this scroll had the divine name written on it.
 Let's assume anyway that the scroll was written in Hebrew, and not in Aramaic or Greek.
 This scroll may have featured dots, or YHWH, or the Greek abbreviation Iao (Greek ιαω, or ΙΑΩ in capitals), or a blank space where the name would fit, as we have seen.

 But what text of Isaiah was Jesus actually reciting?
 The quote from Isaiah, which is in the Greek language in Luke's gospel, generally reflects the text of the Greek Septuagint, while in part agreeing with the content of the later Hebrew Masoretic Text against the Septuagint. and in part differing from both the Septuagint and the Masoretic Text.
 And finally, Jesus adds a line from Isaiah 58:6 into his quote.
-We can’t really insist that this scroll had Yahweh on it, given all that.
+We can’t really insist that this scroll had Yahweh on it, given all that variety.
 But even if it did, the gospel author tells the story as if Jesus used a substitute.
 And that's the only direct evidence we have to go on in this case.

 Name theology